Clean and Affordable Energy for Oregon

 Avoiding enough CO2 to remove 7 million cars from the road last year.

-We are governed by a volunteer board of directors and is overseen by the Oregon Public Utility Commission.
+We are governed by a volunteer board of directors and overseen by the Oregon Public Utility Commission.
 Three stakeholder advisory councils guide our work.

 We exceeded performance measures set by the Oregon Public Utility Commission.